DaniloNovakovic/railway-routes-manager/README.md

 This pattern involves a single class which provides simplified methods required by client and delegates calls to methods of existing system classes.

+Example of Facade pattern for this project can be found in `AuthServiceHostFactoryFacade` whose main goal is to simplify usage of `AuthServiceHostFactory`.

 ### Template Method

 Template method pattern is a behavioral design pattern that defines the program skeleton of an algorithm in an operation, deferring some steps to subclasses.
 It lets one redefine certain steps of an algorithm without changing the algorithm's structure.

+This project uses Template Method pattern for Form ViewModels where base class would implement all of the required logic but `OnSubmit` behavior would be abstracted away for child classes to implement.

 ### Prototype

 The prototype pattern is a creational design pattern in software development.
 It is used when the type of objects to create is determined by a prototypical instance, which is cloned to produce new objects.

+This project uses Prototype pattern by implementing provided `ICloneable` interface.
+Example of class objects that use this are Model classes from `Client.Core`.
+When they are passed to the `Edit` Form View Model they need to be cloned so that passed class is not accidently modified by reference.